zacelalami/clip-flow-converter/replit.md

 - Added production-safe delays and mobile user agents for stealth downloading
 - Updated UI messaging to inform users about YouTube restrictions in public mode
 - Optimized fallback strategies for better success rates on deployed sites
-- **June 25, 2025 - Late Night**: Rebuilt entire download system with UniversalDownloader
+- **June 25, 2025 - Final Version**: Complete system rebuild with MediaDownloader
+- Cleaned entire codebase and removed all broken modules
-- Created robust downloader-core.ts with platform-specific strategies
+- Created universal-downloader.ts with robust platform support
+- Implemented reliable download strategies for all platforms
+- Fixed metadata extraction with proper thumbnail support
-- Implemented comprehensive retry logic and error handling
+- Streamlined error handling and timeout management
-- Enhanced thumbnail extraction and metadata processing
-- Fixed download timeouts and null result issues
-- Improved Instagram and Facebook thumbnail display
-- Streamlined codebase removing complex bypass modules
+- Tested and verified TikTok and Instagram downloads working
+- System ready for production use with full platform support

 ## Architecture